NTUSTFREE/Concurrent_Performance_Test/README.md

 # Concurrent_Performance_Test
     - This repo will test the performance between blocking and non -blocking syncronization.
-    - All program will be written in cpp.
+    - All program was written in cpp.

 # Environment
     CPU: x86_64 with 4 cores